cristian-sulea/cristian-sulea-net/jekyllrb/_posts/2014-07-16-the-singleton-pattern.md

 }
 {% endhighlight %}

-The public method can be written to take any desired types of arguments; a single <code>String</code> argument is used here as an example.
+The public method can be written to take any desired types of arguments; a single `String` argument is used here as an example.

-This approach implements the singleton by taking advantage of Java's guarantee that any <code>enum</code> value is instantiated only once in a Java program.
+This approach implements the singleton by taking advantage of Java's guarantee that any `enum` value is instantiated only once in a Java program.
 Since Java enum values are globally accessible, so is the singleton, initialized lazily by the classloader.
-The drawback is that the <code>enum</code> type is somewhat inflexible.
+The drawback is that the `enum` type is somewhat inflexible.

 {% include resources.html %}